bartoszOlewinski/MMP-Raycaster-Maze/README.md

 SFML .dll files are required to be in the same directory as project's .exe file, also arial.ttf (font file) is required in the same directory for text displays to work.

+Python310.dll file is required in the same directory as .exe file. for Windows based machine, following environment path must be set up:
+PYTHONHOME - this is python's installation directory PYTHONPATH - this is project's .exe file directory